Is a Flight Reservation Enough for a Schengen Visa From India?

 The flight reservation is part of your travel itinerary section.
 It’s simply a document that shows your planned travel route—your entry and exit dates, flight numbers, and destinations.
 It proves that you’ve planned your trip but doesn’t require you to buy the tickets yet.

 Many Indian applicants wrongly assume they must purchase confirmed tickets before applying.
 This is unnecessary and risky.
 If your visa is delayed or rejected, you could lose a big chunk of money on cancellation fees.
 That’s why embassies recommend reservations instead of paid tickets—they want to see your plans, not your purchases.
-For deeper dives into visa myths, visit our blogs.

 Understanding this process clearly saves you both time and money.
 Once you know what’s expected, you can build your application the right way and avoid the common mistakes that get many first-time applicants rejected.

 By now, you know that a flight reservation is part of your Schengen visa application.
 But what does it actually mean, and how is it different from a real ticket?
 Many Indian travelers mix up these terms and end up making costly mistakes.
 Let’s clear that up before you apply.
-A reliable Schengen visa resource can provide additional official guidelines.

 A flight reservation—often called a dummy ticket—is a temporary booking made through a global airline system.
 It shows your intended travel plan, including flight numbers, travel dates, and routes, without you actually paying for the ticket.
 In short, it’s a placeholder that helps visa officers see your planned journey without locking your money into a non-refundable ticket.